jimasp/behave-vsc/README.md

 ## Troubleshooting

-### If you have used a previous version of this extension, and a new version has created a problem
+### If you have used a previous version of this extension (or a previous version of vscode), and a new version has created a problem

 - Please read through the [release notes](https://github.com/jimasp/behave-vsc/releases) for breaking changes.
 If that does not resolve your issue, then please rollback to the previous working version via the vscode uninstall dropdown and raise an [issue](https://github.com/jimasp/behave-vsc/issues).
 (Please note that choosing a specific version will stop the extension from upgrading in future, so you will need to manually upgrade to a newer version when the issue has been fixed.)